klaussnd/home-control/README.md

 # Home control helpers

 This repo contains applications to help you control your home.
 They are intended to be run on Linux-based single-board computers like a Raspberry Pi or Beagle Bone and use MQTT.
+They are very lightweight, only need small hardware, and are simple and easy to understand, yet they cover main automation needs.

 ## Lamp control via MQTT